-As figure 2 shows, the amount of FCS bank capital and the balance in the Insurance Fund together increased 32 percent, from \$14.1 billion at year-end 2009 to \$18.6 billion at year-end 2013.
-Bank capital plus the amount in the Insurance Fund as a percentage of insured debt outstanding increased from 8.9 percent in 2012 to 9.0 percent in 2013 (see figure 3).
-Between 2009 and 2011, the banks retained a significant portion of their earnings to boost capital levels.
-In 2012, the System's loan growth outpaced its capital growth, causing a slight decline in bank capital as a percentage of insured debt.
-At year-end 2013 bank capital as a percentage of insured to 7.3 percent from 7.2 percent at year-end 2012.
+As figure 2 shows, the amount of System bank capital and the balance in the Insurance Fund together increased 26 percent, from \$15.6 billion at year-end 2010 to \$19.6 billion at year-end 2014.
+Bank capital plus the amount in the Insurance Fund as a percentage of insured debt outstanding decreased from 9.0 percent in 2013 to 8.7 percent in 2014 (see figure 3).
+In 2014, the growth in insured debt outstanding exceeded capital growth, causing a slight decline in bank capital as a percentage of insured debt.
+At year-end 2014, bank capital as a percentage of insured debt decreased to 7.0 percent from 7.3 percent at year-end 2013.

-Overall, the financial performance and condition of the System on a consolidated basis remains strong, though some individual institutions continue to experience stress from credit deterioration in certain agricultural sectors and from continued stress in the general economy.
-(See trends in the Financial Institution Rating System in the "Risk Management" section beginning on page 26.)
+Overall, the financial performance and condition of the System on a consolidated basis remains strong, though some individual institutions continue to experience stress from credit deterioration in certain agricultural sectors.
+(See trends in the Financial Institution Rating System [FIRS] in the "Risk Management" section beginning on page 24.)

 System associations have boosted capital levels through the net income they have earned and retained.
-Association capital helps reduce the credit exposure of the association's direct loan with its affiliated bank.
-As figure 4 shows, from 2009 to 2013, combined association capital increased \$8.8 billion or 43.3 percent, with an annual average increase of approximately 9.44 percent.
-Since 2009, the associations have collectively achieved solid earnings and preserved capital, causing association capital as a percentage of total assets to steadily increase to 18.5 percent in 2013 (see figure 5).
+An association's capital helps reduce the credit exposure of the association's direct loan with its affiliated bank.
+As figure 4 shows, from 2010 to 2014, combined association capital increased \$9.2 billion-an annual average increase of approximately 10.4 percent.
+Since 2010, the associations have collectively achieved solid earnings and preserved capital, causing association capital as a percentage of total assets to steadily increase to 18.8 percent in 2014 from 16.6 percent in 2010 (see figure 5).

-Figure 2 Bank Capital Plus Insurance Fund (Dollars in Billions)
+Figure 2 Bank Capital Plus Insurance Fund(Dollars in Billions)